-The first thing that needs to be done is the capturing of the VHS video in to a digital format.
+The first thing that needs to be done is to capture the VHS video in a digital format.
 Unfortunately, we are using an analog source; the VCR.
-To import this analog material into the computer, we use the Formac TV Studio Capture device, which connects between the VCR and the computer (via Firewire/IEEE 1394).
-Fortunate for me, the software that was provide with device had settings for DVD PAL capturing.
+To import this analog material into the computer, we use the Formac TV Studio Capture device, which connects the VCR and the computer via Firewire/IEEE 1394.
+Fortunately for me, the software that was provided with the device had settings for DVD PAL capturing.
 Each video song was individually captured at 720×576 (4:3) pixels at 25 frames per second (fps) in DV PAL format.
-Depending on the songs length, each song took roughly 800MB to 1GB of hard disk space.
+Depending on the length of the song, each song took roughly 800MB to 1GB of hard disk space.

 Using Apple QuickTime Pro, each song was then edited so there was a black fade in and out on each clip.
-Then (still using QuickTime Pro) each song was compressed in to the MPEG2 format, which is used for consumer DVD videos.
+Then (still using QuickTime Pro) each song was compressed into the MPEG2 format, which is used for consumer DVD videos.
 Each song took roughly 30 minutes to an hour to encode, again depending on the song’s length.
-Due the finite amount of space of a single layer, single sided DVD (4.4GB data storage), you have to workout beforehand roughly how much compression you have to apply to each song.
+Due to the finite amount of space of a single-layer, single-sided DVD (4.4GB data storage), you have to work out beforehand roughly how much compression you have to apply to each song.
 This whole conversion process took roughly all weekend from start to finish and it took up about 17.5GB of hard disk space.

 After a day’s rest (trust me, you gonna need it), you have to think about the picture elements for your menus’ within the DVD.
 Again, lucky for me, the new Piano Solos and Best Of 2003 albums had just been released, so under the scanner those covers went.
 Then using PhotoShop, colour correction and editing were applied and the menus were created.